fastmcp-me/ygg-torrent-mcp/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue.
-If you plan to contribute, please ensure your code passes linting and tests (details to be added if a test suite is set up).
+Please open an issue or submit a pull request.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a history of changes to this project.

 ## License